Separate device identity, session state, and account execution boundaries

 Prevent login state, cache, and traces from crossing between accounts.

-Separate batches, operators, and account behavior into distinct lanes.
+Separate operators, batches, and account actions into dedicated lanes.

-Keep handoff and troubleshooting attached to explicit status surfaces.
+Keep ownership and handoff details attached to explicit system surfaces.

 Multi-account execution teams